bor0/budge/tp/README.md

 For theorems, the rule `<ruleN>` will be applied to the corresponding arguments.
 Substitution with theorems (`x` with theorem `X`; `y` with theorem `Y`...) will be performed in both the rule's hypotheses and the theorem's provided argument, and they will be matched/unified.
 If unification is successful, the final argument in the rule `argn` will be the result.

-Budge will print all derived theorems except those whose name ends in a `!`.
+Budge-TP will print all derived theorems except those whose name ends in a `!`.

 ## Example